Trump Administration Reportedly Instructs CDC On Its Own Version Of 7 Dirty Words

 According to an unnamed CDC analyst in the Post's write-up, the list of the prohibited words was unveiled at the agency's headquarters in Atlanta during a Thursday meeting that lasted 90 minutes.
 The meeting was reportedly led by Alison Kelly, a top official with CDC's Office of Financial Services.
 The Post adds that Kelly did not give a reason why the words were being banned, only that she was simply relaying the information.
 The Post adds:

 "In some instances, the analysts were given alternative phrases.
-Instead of "science-based" or "evidence-based," the suggested phrase is, "CDC bases its recommendations on science in consideration with community standards and wishes," the person said.
+Instead of 'science-based' or 'evidence-based,' the suggested phrase is, 'CDC bases its recommendations on science in consideration with community standards and wishes,' the person said.
 In other cases, no replacement words were immediately offered."

 If the report is true, it raises concerns about censorship under the Trump administration.
 As NPR's Rebecca Hersher reported last month, an NPR analysis found a decline in the number of grants awarded by the National Science Foundation with the phrase "climate change" either in the title or the summary.